 As students in our professional program, you will be looked at by other health professional students as the prototypes for those who follow.
-It is imposed upon each PA student to assure that his/her commitment to the profession reflects personal and professional integrity in every aspect of his/her participation in the activities of the program, community and PA profession.
+It is imposed upon each PA student to assure that his/her commitment to the profession reflects personal and professional integrity in every aspect of his/her participation in the activities of the Program, community and PA profession.
 It is the responsibility of each PA student to see that his/her study and participation in all aspects of the academic process and clinical training is so conducted that there can be no question concerning his/her integrity or professionalism.

 Students will conduct themselves in a professionally ethical and responsible manner, which will reflect credit upon themselves and Mississippi College.
-In terms of professional responsibility, morality, honor, truth, and good citizenship; they will observe high standards of conduct so that the integrity of the program and physician assistant profession may be preserved.
-A student will avoid impropriety and the appearance of impropriety in all activities; and abide by program and Mississippi College policies of conduct, local, state, and federal law and the Code of Ethics for the Physician Assistant Profession.
+In terms of professional responsibility, morality, honor, truth, and good citizenship, students will observe high standards of conduct so that the integrity of the Program and physician assistant profession may be preserved.
+A student will avoid impropriety and the appearance of impropriety in all activities, personal and professional; and abide by Program and Mississippi College policies of conduct as outlined in the Student Code of Conduct